Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Results

-\subsection{Evaluation methods}
+\subsubsection{Evaluation methods}

-The parameters~$\theta_1^{(e)}=\beta_2-\beta_1$, $\theta_1^{(l)}=\lambda_1$ and~$\theta_2^{(l)}=\lambda_2$ describe the growth behaviour of the two leukaemia cell populations within the exponential and the logistic growth model, respectively.
-Based on confidence intervals related to these parameters, we evaluate simulated experimental scenarios in Section~\ref{sec:results_simulation_evaluation} as well as real-world experiments in PDX models of acute leukaemia in Section~\ref{sec:results}.
+The parameters~$\theta_1^{(e)}=\beta_2-\beta_1$, $\theta_1^{(l)}=\lambda_1$ and~$\theta_2^{(l)}=\lambda_2$ described the growth behaviour of the two leukaemia cell populations within the exponential and the logistic growth model, respectively.
+Based on confidence intervals related to these parameters, we evaluated simulated experimental scenarios as well as real-world experiments in PDX models of acute leukaemia.